 To be successful in conditions this extreme, medics will need knowledge on altitude related problems, mountain survival (e.g., water purification, navigation and rope techniques) and build on their skills in leadership, risk assessments, incident management and search and rescue.

-What career opportunities are available?
+What career opportunities are available in mountain medicine?

 There are many avenues you can take, depending on your skill set and experience.
 Volunteering for organisations such as Médecins Sans Frontières will match you with positions overseas based on your skills, experience, and background.
-Raleigh International are always looking for volunteer expedition medics where, depending on your location, you could practise mountain medicine on one of their many projects in places like Nepal and Kenya.

-Demand is growing for medics with mountain medicine skills, making our previously sold-out Mountain Medicine course the perfect avenue to take.
+Demand is growing for medics with mountain medicine skills, making our Mountain Medicine course the perfect avenue to take.
 It introduces you to the practical elements of working and providing medical cover in challenging high mountain environments.

 Our ultimate Mountain Medicine course takes place in Nepal, where throughout 17 days we follow the Everest Base Camp Trail from Lukla, trekking at an easy pace, staying in Nepalese teahouses and enjoying the spectacular scenery along the route.